nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 Now, we need to buy a few PCs and some tablets for drawing.
 We'll upgrade everything progressively and just powerful enough so we can run StableDiffusion.

-Pink Dawn is leaning to code in Python with Claude.
+Pink Dawn is learning to code in Python with Claude.
 She'll be able to help me with the coding.

-The game right now has a workable skeleton: a turn-based combat system, menu systems, scene managements, etc.
+The game right now has a workable backbone: a turn-based combat system, menu systems, scene managements, items, spells, skills, etc.
 The plot, mechanics and characters are somewhat worked out.
 There will be 30+ chapters.
 Each relating to an aspect of life.
 We are sharpening every little detail by the day.